marktron/quote-card/README.md

 ### Running the Extension

 1. Build both the WebExtension and the Xcode project
-2. Run the Pullquote app from Xcode
+2. Run the QuoteCard app from Xcode
 3. Enable the extension in Safari → Preferences → Extensions
 4. Test on any webpage with selectable text